chromia/passstore/README.md

 1. open app/base.kv with text editor, edit below code.
 > font_name: 'meiryo.ttc'

-    if you are using multi-byte language( e.g. Japanese, Chinese, Korean, etc... ), you may be replace 'meiryo.ttc' to your language compatible font ( 'simsum.ttc', 'malgun.ttf', etc... )<br>
-    \* kivy does not have multi-language fonts.<br>
+    If you are using multi-byte language( e.g. Japanese, Chinese, Korean, etc... ), You may rewrite 'meiryo.ttc' to your language compatible font( 'simsum.ttc', 'malgun.ttf', etc... ) *Kivy does not have multi-language fonts.
-    if you are using single-byte language, remove this line.
+    If you are using single-byte language, remove this line.
 Then the app use default font 'Roboto'.

 2. run passstore.py
 > python passstore.py